itom-project/plugins/ThorlabsDCxCam/docs/ThorlabsDCxCam.rst

 Changelog
 ==========

-* itom setup 2.2.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.60
+* itom setup 2.2.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.20
-* itom setup 3.0.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.60
+* itom setup 3.0.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.20
+* itom setup 3.1.0: This plugin has been compiled using the Thorlabs DCx USB camera driver 4.20